codeheng/codeheng.github.io/docs/eng/writing.md

 **图片类：**

 - The picture displays a very special scene: xxx.
 Simple as it is, what the picture conveys to us is thought-provoking: xxx
+- *As is vividly / ironically depicted in the cartoon, doing / done sth.
+XXX is doing.. (, while B is doing / done ..).
+The symbolic meaning behind the picture is rather explicit: the virtue/awareness/issue of XXX deserves our due attention.*

 **图表类:**

 - It goes without saying that the chart reflects xxx (图表内容)
+- *As is illustrated in the statistics(among sb about sth.), the number/percentage of sth/those who xx is xx/increased/decreased from 数字1 to 数字2 in the xx years between 年份1 and 年份2, and the number/percentage of sth/those who xx is xx/increased/decreased from 数字1 to 数字2.
+From my perspective, the above figures reveal a currently pervailing tendency among contemporary society.*

 **名言类：**